garden-rs/garden/README.md

 Garden is actively maintained and its current features are stable.

-Garden is nearly feature-complete and `v1.0.0` will be released sometime in 2023.
+Garden's core functionality is feature-complete and `v1.0.0` will be released in 2023.

-The [ideas page](doc/ideas.md) contains ideas to explore before `v1.0.0`.

 ## Documentation